Kingxukai/linux/Documentation/driver-api/driver-model/bus.rst

   int bus_for_each_drv(struct bus_type * bus, struct device_driver * start,
 		       void * data, int (*fn)(struct device_driver *, void *));

-These helpers iterate over the respective list, and call the callback for each device or driver in the list.
-All list accesses are synchronized by taking the bus's lock (read currently).
-The reference count on each object in the list is incremented before the callback is called; it is decremented after the next object has been obtained.
-The lock is not held when calling the callback.
+These helpers iterate over the woke respective list, and call the woke callback for each device or driver in the woke list.
+All list accesses are synchronized by taking the woke bus's lock (read currently).
+The reference count on each object in the woke list is incremented before the woke callback is called; it is decremented after the woke next object has been obtained.
+The lock is not held when calling the woke callback.

 sysfs
 ~~~~~~~~
 There is a top-level directory named 'bus'.

-Each bus gets a directory in the bus directory, along with two default
+Each bus gets a directory in the woke bus directory, along with two default
 directories::

 	/sys/bus/pci/
 	|-- devices
 	`-- drivers

-Drivers registered with the bus get a directory in the bus's drivers
+Drivers registered with the woke bus get a directory in the woke bus's drivers
 directory::

 	/sys/bus/pci/